 Day 1 of the second attempt at potty training

 That first morning went amazingly and eerily well.
-She self-initiated two pees and a poop in the morning!
+She self-initiated two pees and one poop in the morning!
 I rewarded her with a little ‘prize’ each time.
+(Rewards are not OCPT approved.)
 For pees, it was a small piece of candy.
 For the poop, she got a juice box and a Ring Pop.
 Since she was doing so well, I skipped to Block 4 and let her wear her Baby Shark underwear.

 At the end of Day 1, there were some successes and some accidents.
-It wasn’t nearly as exhausting as when we tried to train her at 22-months-old, which was already a positive.
+It wasn’t nearly as exhausting as when we tried to train her at 22-months-old, which I took as a positive sign.

 My daughter really upped the resistance on the morning of Day 2.
 She simply refused to use the potty and had 3 back-to-back pee accidents within a couple of hours.